 The Bottom Line

 Both ankle braces and athletic taping effectively reduce ankle sprain risk, but braces offer better value, consistency, and convenience for most patients.
 At Balance Foot & Ankle, we recommend starting with a quality lace-up brace like the ASO Stabilizer for most ankle sprain recoveries, then transitioning to a strengthening program that gradually reduces dependence on external support.
-If you have experienced multiple ankle sprains or persistent instability, a comprehensive evaluation can identify whether you need advanced treatment beyond bracing alone.
+If you have experienced multiple ankle sprains or persistent instability, a hands-on exam plus imaging when needed can identify whether you need advanced treatment beyond bracing alone.

 Dealing with Ankle Instability?

-Get a comprehensive ankle stability evaluation at our Howell & Bloomfield Hills, MI locations
+Get a comprehensive ankle stability evaluation at our Howell & Bloomfield Township, MI locations

 4.9★ | 1,123 Reviews | 3,000+ Surgeries